fbpx

 The biggest obstacle to bringing internet freedom to Iran is not the practical but rather the arbitrary.

-In Iran, internet freedom is severely restricted by the authoritarian regime.
+Summary: Iran’s authoritarian regime severely restricts internet freedom.
 However, many Iranians rely on the internet to express their dissent and demand their rights.
 This article argues that the U.N. should stop giving Iran a seat at the table of internet governance and instead support private sector initiatives that can bypass censorship and surveillance.

 On September 16, 2022, Mahsa Amini, a 22-year-old woman, was arrested by members of the Iranian Morality Police as she exited a Tehran Metro station.
 Her alleged crime: allowing a few strands of her thick black hair to slip through her hijab.
 After three days in a detention center, Ms. Amini was transferred to a hospital and subsequently pronounced dead.
 While the exact circumstances of her death remain unclear, many believe she was murdered by Iranian authorities.